DUNE/dunedb/docs/notes.md

 # FIX:
 - Dashboard sidebar is not visibile in mobile formats.
 Can be fixed with hide/show button, as shown in https://bootstrapious.com/p/bootstrap-sidebar

-# Feature:
+# Features: searching
+- Look at full text search of components and workflows
+- Attempt to pull up a version of the form and allow partial entries with auto-lookup.

+# Features: authentication and authorization
 - Deal with user roles and permissions correctly
-  - Report Role to Sietch from auth0 https://auth0.com/docs/authorization/concepts/sample-use-cases-rules?_ga=2.145452535.2105996331.1595001080-1688616688.1591304607&_gac=1.263108222.1594311094.Cj0KCQjwgJv4BRCrARIsAB17JI6q7KpMqYfZ2tQnh6EW2IYa74vEqLLmu-J1dB883FMEoXahBU4mNHUaAs-4EALw_wcB#manage-delegated-administration-extension-roles-using-the-authorization-core-feature-set
-  - Check if no roles assigned, assign default user role using management API
-  - Use a generic password system to allow users to promote themselves into new roles.
+  - DONE July 18 2020.
+Users without any role get the 'user' role, which in development means all permissions.
+Also, roles are now reported back to Sietch from auth0
+- Have info page for each user
+- Change m2m users: instead of storing in mongo, instead store in auth0.
+  - The m2m creation script should do a createUser, with app_metadata including the secret
+  - The m2m authorization script can then check with a getUser({username:"user","app_metadata.secret":"secret"});
+- Add timeout on m2m requests by ip to stop brute-force attacks

 # Feature:
 - Add tags to test and workflows
 - For tests, valid tags should include component types

 # Backend:
-- Break the Component form into multiple subforms for convenience when editing.
+- Break the Component form into multiple subforms for convenience when editing.  -> done
 -  This will also make it easier to allow auto-generated schema for new component types.
 - But this means I'll have to change schema so that data.type is no longer used, just a root-level type.
-This shouldn't be a problem; v4 schema already requires it.
+This shouldn't be a problem; v4 schema already requires it. ->done

 # Feature:
 - Attempt Component form auto-creation (Do this after I've split the component forms)